Mistralys/x4-game-notes/README.md

   > The AI rarely, if ever, attacks a station from above or below, from which position it's easier to hit gun emplacements.

+### Ship choices

+1. Asgard: The premium choice.
+2. Syn: High damage.
+3. Phoenix

 ## Abbreviations

 - PHQ: Player Headquarters Station

+## Defending, patrolling and policing sectors

+### Ship choice: Rattlesnake

+If possible, use rattlesnakes as sector defenders.

+- Marauders often use Rattlesnakes themselves
+- The other ships are too slow compared to Rattlesnakes

+> I used some "Sin" destroyers for patrolling: they got shot down by Rattlesnake pirates, being way too slow.

 ## Claiming sectors

 - Destroy all existing admin centers (even allies)
 - Create a plot
-- Start with the admin center module (get BP from faction with +20 rep)
+- Start with the admin center module (get the blueprint from faction with +20 rep)
-- Add at least docking module and defense modules
+- Add at least a docking module and defense modules (discs and bridges)
 - No workforce is needed, if there are no production modules

 ## Station building